FarukmAliyu/FarukmAliyu/README.md

 - 👋 Hi, I’m @FarukmAliyu
-- 👀 I’m interested in ...Web Design and Development And Anything Related to STEM
+- 👀 I’m interested in ...Web & App Development
 - 💞️ I’m looking to collaborate on ...Innovative Projects
 - 📫 How to reach me ...email-farukmuktaraliyu@gmail.com
 - 😄 Pronouns: ...